The Society for Public Health Education Opposes House Bill to Repeal the Affordable Care Act

-WASHINGTON – Yesterday, the United States Senate voted to advance debate on an unknown piece of legislation that begins the process to repeal the Affordable Care Act.
 Since passage of the Affordable Care Act, millions of Americans have gained access to health insurance as well as prevention and health promotion services, many for the first time in their lives.
-A bill repealing broad provisions of the Affordable Care Act, including the Prevention and Public Health Fund, will be devastating to the health and wellness of Americans.
+A bill repealing broad provisions of the Affordable Care Act, including the Prevention and Public Health Fund, will be devastating to our nation’s health and economic well-being.